$\ell^p$-improving for discrete spherical averages: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 Section~\ref{section:notation} sets some notation used throughout the paper.
-Section~\ref{section:BirchMagyar} generalizes Theorem~1 to nice, positive definite hypersurfaces.
-Section~\ref{section:weakLittman} includes a proof of Littman's result and gives the analogous discrete proof; this is weaker than Theorem~\ref{theorem:discrete_improving}.
-Section~\ref{section:Littman} includes a weaker proof of Littman's result and gives the analogous discrete proof; this is yields Theorem~\ref{theorem:discrete_improving}.
-Section~\ref{section:maximal} proves bounds for dyadic discrete spherical maximal functions and the discrete spherical maximal function in four dimensions.
+Section~\ref{section:BirchMagyar} generalizes Theorem~1 to hypersurfaces defined by nice, positive definite homogeneous forms with integral coefficients.
+We prove Theorem~\ref{theorem:discrete_improving} in Section~\ref{section:sphere} by making use of improved estimates for Kloosterman sums.
+Section~\ref{section:sphere:dyadic} proves bounds for dyadic discrete $k$-spherical maximal functions.
+In Section~\ref{section:4d} we prove Theorem~\ref{theorem:4d}.
 Section~\ref{section:conclusion} concludes with a few questions.
+Finally, in the Appendix we record the range of $\ell^p$-boundedness of Magyar's maximal functions (which arise in Section~\ref{section:BirchMagyar}) from \cite{Magyar:ergodic}.